Areawide Directory

 The Annual Financial Plans include budgets for Kern COG and the Kern Motorist Aid Authority (KMAA).

-Policies and procedures used by the Kern Council of Governments.
+Public Involvement Procedures and Policies (PPP) used by the Kern Council of Governments.

 The Kern Council of Governments commissions a yearly Quality of Life Survey of residents of Kern County with the following research objectives: